- What is it?

 - What has the Army done?

 As an owner and operator of many wastewater treatment systems, the U.S. Army complies with and implements all applicable CWA provisions and regulations while overseeing the treatment and discharge of wastewater.
-The following activities are examples of actions the Army carries out as components of wastewater management:
+The following activities are examples of actions the Army carries out for wastewater management:

-- Operating, maintaining and upgrading Army system equipment to assure discharges meet the facility's National Pollution Discharge Elimination System (NPDES) permit requirements
+- Operating, maintaining and upgrading Army wastewater collection and treatment system components to assure discharges meet the facility's National Pollution Discharge Elimination System (NPDES) permit requirements

 - Managing a pretreatment program